Linuxfabrik/monitoring-plugins/check-plugins/mysql-traffic/README.md

                      [--timeout TIMEOUT]

 Reports MySQL/MariaDB traffic statistics: uptime, queries per second, total connections, bytes transferred, and the SELECT-vs-write ratio.
-Purely informational; the plugin always returns OK.
+The figures are reported for trending and never alert on their own.
 Cumulative counters (`Bytes_received`, `Bytes_sent`, `Connections`, `Questions`, `Com_*`) are emitted as in-plugin-computed per-second rates so the Grafana dashboard plots them without `non_negative_difference()` workarounds.